eikopf/seven-more-languages-in-seven-weeks/README.md

 ## Language 5: Julia
 ### Day 1
 It'll be difficult to add anything novel here, since I already use and love Julia.
 But I am still hopeful that this book can teach me a little about concurrency and macros, since I rarely touch those at the moment.

+### Day 2
+This book is pretty out of date, at least in terms of Julia: they're using 0.3, and currently we're at 1.8.5.
+Still, it's not terribly hard to translate up to the current day, and some of this stuff is really useful (like the `@distributed` macro).
+Julia's gotten a lot more concurrency since this book was written, though, so I'll need to pore over this stuff some other time.